 NEP has long-term debt instruments that subject it to the risk of loss associated with movements in market interest rates.
-At December 31, 2020, substantially all of the long-term debt, including current maturities, was not exposed to fluctuations in interest expense as it was either fixed rate debt or financially hedged.
-At December 31, 2020, the estimated fair value of NEP's long-term debt was approximately \$3.5 billion and the carrying value of the long-term debt was \$3.4 billion.
+At December 31, 2021, approximately 89% of the long-term debt, including current maturities, was not exposed to fluctuations in interest expense as it was either fixed rate debt or financially hedged.
+At December 31, 2021, the estimated fair value of NEP's long-term debt was approximately \$5.5 billion and the carrying value of the long-term debt was \$5.3 billion.
 See Note 6 - Financial Instruments Recorded at Other than Fair Value.
-Based upon a hypothetical 10% decrease in interest rates, which is a reasonable near-term market change, the fair value of NEP's long-term debt would increase by approximately \$24 million at December 31, 2020.
+Based upon a hypothetical 10% decrease in interest rates, the fair value of NEP's long-term debt would increase by approximately \$20 million at December 31, 2021.

-At December 31, 2020, NEP had interest rate contracts with a notional amount of approximately \$7.1 billion related to managing exposure to the variability of cash flows associated with outstanding and expected future debt issuances and borrowings.
-Based upon a hypothetical 10% decrease in rates, NEP's net derivative liabilities at December 31, 2020 would increase by approximately \$100 million.
+At December 31, 2021, NEP had interest rate contracts with a net notional amount of approximately \$7.9 billion related to managing exposure to the variability of cash flows associated with outstanding and expected future debt issuances and borrowings.
+Based upon a hypothetical 10% decrease in rates, NEP's net derivative liabilities at December 31, 2021 would increase by approximately \$120 million.